|Nutritional Guidelines (per serving)|

 If you have a bread machine, it can take some of the work out of making these mini buns.
 You will have to shape them by hand, but at least the dough will be mixed perfectly.

 In a small bowl whisk together the milk, melted butter, and egg.

 Place the milk mixture, flour, sugar, salt, and yeast in the bread machine in the order suggested by the manufacturer.

 Remove the finished dough to a lightly floured surface.
 Shape and bake the buns as above.

 There's an easy way to cut the buns without a kitchen scale.
 For perfectly even shapes, use a biscuit cutter, which comes in multiple sizes and either round or square shapes.
 You can also use your pastry cutter and measure the dough cuts to the desired size.

-- Roll half of the dough until it's approximately 1/4-inch thick or slightly more.
+Once you have the dough made, roll half of the it until it's approximately 1/4-inch thick or slightly more.

 Cut the dough out with a 1 1/2-inch cutter.
 A 2-inch cutter works great for the larger slider buns.